josegonzalez/cakephp-filter/README.markdown

 Filter Paginated Indexes using the Filter Component Plugin

 ## Background
-This component is something of a fork of James Fairhurst's Filter Component (http://www.jamesfairhurst.co.uk/posts/view/cakephp_filter_component/), which is in turn a fork by Maciej Grajcarek (http://blog.uplevel.pl/index.php/2008/06/cakephp-12-filter-component/) which is ITSELF a fork from Nik Chankov's code at http://nik.chankov.net/2008/03/01/filtering-component-for-your-tables/ .
+This component is a fork of Jose Gonzalez's Filter component(http://github.com/josegonzalez/cakephp-filter-component), which is something of a fork of James Fairhurst's Filter Component (http://www.jamesfairhurst.co.uk/posts/view/cakephp_filter_component/), which is in turn a fork by Maciej Grajcarek (http://blog.uplevel.pl/index.php/2008/06/cakephp-12-filter-component/) which is ITSELF a fork from Nik Chankov's code at http://nik.chankov.net/2008/03/01/filtering-component-for-your-tables/ .

 That's a lot of forks...

+This also contains a view helper made by 'mcurry' (http://github.com/mcurry/cakephp-filter-component).

 Filters hasOne and belongsTo relationships (I prefer selects from dropdowns, but to each their own).